The page has been translated by Gen AI.

 • The operator can use = or !=.

 • The string to compare with the field can be enclosed in double quotes ("").
-Strings containing non-alphanumeric characters and underscore symbols must be enclosed in double quotes.
+Strings containing characters other than alphanumerics and the underscore must be enclosed in double quotes.
 Use an asterisk (*) as a wildcard to match text.

 { $.resourceType = "trail" }